TravelModellingGroup/XTMF/README.md

 **Note:** Module development does not require using Visual Studio as your IDE.
 Rider, Visual Studio Code and others are suitable alternatives for module development _only_ with the XTMF SDK.

+To compile XTMF run the following in the `Code` directory:

+> dotnet build -c Development;

+To run unit tests execute

+> dotnet test -c Development;

+To run XTMF from the command line:

+> dotnet run -c Development --project XTMF.GUI;

 ## Documentation

 Documentation for XTMF is available on the Travel Modelling Group's [documentation site](https://tmg.utoronto.ca/doc 'XTMF User Guide').

 ## Licensing

-The eXtensible Travel Modelling Framework

-Licensed under the GPLv3 which is available in the root directory under "License".
+The eXtensible Travel Modelling Framework Licensed under the GPLv3 which is available in the root directory under "License".
 The eXtensible Travel Modelling Framework (XTMF) is an open-source (GPLv3) software platform developed by the University of Toronto to build model systems through the composition and configuration of different modules.
-This means that all modules used to construct GTAModel V4.0 have their code available for inspection or recompilation
+This means that all modules used to construct GTAModel V4.0+ have their code available for inspection or recompilation.